 STEP 3: MIXING EPOXY

 NOTE: In this step, it is extremely important to measure epoxy accurately and mix thoroughly, with clean buckets and clean mixing sticks.
 Hardener (Part B) should always be poured into the mixing bucket first, followed by the resin (Part A) in an exact one-to-one ratio.
 Mix well with the stirring stick for 3 minutes (avoid drill mixing with this product).
 Be sure to scrape the sides and bottom of the bucket often to pull any unmixed part A or B off of the container walls.
 Most problems encountered are because of failure to follow these instructions or failure to have your ambient air temperature, countertop and epoxy at the required temperature before starting.

 STEP 4: ADDING BASE COLORS

 NOTE: All of our products have been specially engineered for compatibility.
-Use of other resins, colorants, pigments or powders may affect UV resistance, curing, bond strength or hardness of epoxy, and may result in an uneven finish, “fish-eyes,” or yellowing.
-Do not try to cut corners by mixing a cheaper epoxy or using other colorants and pigments with our epoxy.
+Use of other epoxy resins and colorants may affect UV resistance and curing.
+Do not try to cut corners by mixing a cheaper epoxy or using other colorants with our epoxy.
 If you choose to ignore this advice, do so at your own risk!
-For more information, read the specifications on our Premium FX Poxy.
+For more information, read the specifications on our Premium FX PoxyTM.